 - Spin the bread 90 degrees, and cut slices going this direction, forming the squares or diamonds.

 - Preheat the oven to 350°F. Place two pieces of aluminum foil on a baking sheet, shaping them into a plus sign.
 (These will wrap around the bread as it bakes.)

 - In the same pan that the onions were cooked in, add the shredded cheeses and milk.

-- Stir constantly, allowing the cheese a chance to melt, then season with the thyme and black pepper.
+- Stir constantly, allowing the cheese a chance to melt.

-- Remove from the heat.
+- Season with the thyme and black pepper.
+Remove from the heat.

-- Once the cheese sauce has finished cooking, pry open the bread pieces (using your fingers or two butter knives) and drizzle the cheese in.
+- Once the cheese sauce has finished cooking, pry open the bread pieces using your fingers or two butter knives and drizzle the cheese in.
 Top with the onions.

 - Complete this process until every nook and cranny of the bread has been filled with cheese and onion.

 - Wrap the bread in the prepared foil, and bake for 15-20 minutes.

 - Enjoy immediately!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 540Total Fat: 24gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 73mgSodium: 1009mgCarbohydrates: 49gFiber: 2gSugar: 8gProtein: 28g